All Episodes

 Engineer takes the hit, admits it.

-Uh here is Senator Feingold answering the question.
+Here is Senator Feingold answering the question.

-Well, I'm shocked by the administration and in particular the President's response to the November election.
+Well, I'm shocked by the administration, and in particular, the president's response to the November election.

 Usually when presidents are repudiated in elections, they say, well, maybe I ought to reassess.